Rhonda Sing

 Rhonda Ann Sing (February 21, 1961 – July 27, 2001) was a Canadian professional wrestler.
-After training with Mildred Burke, she wrestled in Japan under the name Monster Ripper.
+After training with Mildred Burke, she wrestled in All Japan Women's Pro-Wrestling under the ring name Monster Ripper.
 In 1987, she returned to Canada and began working with Stampede Wrestling, where she was their first Stampede Women's Champion.
 In 1995, she worked in the World Wrestling Federation as the comedic character Bertha Faye, winning the WWF Women's Championship.
 She also wrestled in World Championship Wrestling to help generate interest in their women's division.

 Professional wrestling career

 Training

 While growing up in Calgary, Sing attended numerous Stampede Wrestling events with her mother.
 She knew she wanted to be a wrestler from a young age and frequently beat up the neighborhood children, along with those in her kindergarten class.
 As a teenager, Sing approached members of the Hart wrestling family and asked to be trained, but she was rejected as they did not train women wrestlers at the time.
 Bret Hart, however, claims it had more to do with scheduling conflicts.
 During a trip to Hawaii in 1978, she saw Japanese women's wrestling on television and decided she wanted to pursue the sport.
 She later wrote to Mildred Burke after a friend gave her a magazine with Burke's contact information, and sent her a biography and photo.
 Shortly thereafter, she joined Burke's training facility in Encino, California.